Zaid-Jarrar/data-structures-and-algorithms/algorithms/quick-sort/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-Time complixity is O(n) because we are using recursion and going through the .
+Time complixity is O(n^2) because we are using recursion and going through the .
-Space complixity is O(1) because we are only using a single variable.
+Space complixity is O(n) because we are only using a single variable.

 ## Solution